 The CSC is not authorised to initiate a change in the IANA Functions Operator via a Special IANA Function Review, but could escalate a failure to correct an identified deficiency to the ccNSO and GNSO Councils, who might then decide to take further action using agreed consultation and escalation processes, which may include a Special IANA Function Review.

 The CSC will be the primary interface between the IANA Naming Functions Operator, currently PTI, and its customers.
-Should PTI cease to be the IANA Naming Functions Operator, there should be an obligation on successor operators to work with the CSC to ensure satisfactory performance of the IANA naming functions.
+Should PTI cease to be the IANA Naming Functions Operator, the CSC will contine to perform its role to ensure satisfactory performance of the IANA naming functions.

 Scope of Responsibilities